 - 1. Satisfy all requirements for Ph.D. in Public Health with a specialization in Health Promotion and Disease Prevention. - 2.
 Complete a minimum of 75 credit hours of graduate level coursework in approved program. - 3.
 Earn a minimum overall GPA of 3.0 in all coursework completed. - 4.
-Complete Forms D1, D2, D3, and D5 (Dissertation Approval Forms) as per University Graduate School guidelines and deadlines.
-Forms can be accessed at http://gradschool.fiu.edu - 5.
+Complete Milestone Forms as per University Graduate School guidelines and deadlines. - 5.
 Resolve incomplete grades prior to graduation.
 Resolve failing grades of required courses prior to graduation. - 6.
 Meet with Major Professor to receive Graduation Check prior to final semester. - 7.
 Apply for graduation at the Registrar's Office during registration of final semester (See University Catalog for most current deadlines). - 8.
 Complete Robert Stempel College of Public Health and Social Work Exit Survey prior to graduation. - 9.
 All work applicable to the degree must be completed within nine (9) years of first enrollment in the doctoral program.